motan1337/StreamMii/README.md

 A fork from my friend phmn (TwinkPad).
-Why did i fork it?
-Well i did not want to interfer with his work with my changes and work so i forked it to apply my changes and optimizations.
+Why did I fork it?
+Well I did not want to interfer with his work with my changes and work so I forked it to apply my changes and optimizations.
+My future ideas: Porting ffmpeg on Apple Silicon to have StreamMii working on it and a simple installer for MacOS when I will have ffmpeg port working on Apple Silicon.

 # StreamMii